IBM/SalesEnablement-VMware-L3-draft/docs/VMwaaS/VMwaaS-mt/Managing/ManagingIntro-mt.md

-There are several aspects of managing a VMware as a Service (VMwaaS) multitenant instance on IBM Cloud.
-At a high level, these are the management of the "on IBM Cloud" aspects of a VMwaaS instance and managing the virtual data center (VDC) with VMware vCloud Director (vCloud Director).
+There are several aspects of managing a VMware Cloud Foundation (VCF) as a Service (VMwaaS) multitenant instance on IBM Cloud.
+At a high level, these are the management of the "on IBM Cloud" aspects of a VCF as a Service instance and managing the virtual data center (VDC) with VMware vCloud Director (vCloud Director).

 Using the IBM Cloud portal to manage aspects of the **Virtual Data Center (VDC)** is straight forward and includes tasks like: